lecritch/time_series_models-chi-sea-dsc/README.md

 ![png](index_files/index_80_0.png)

+Some rules of thumb:
+  - If the autocorrelation shows positive correlation at the first lag, then try adding an AR term.

+  - If the autocorrelatuion shows negative correlation at the first lag, try adding MA terms.

 This autocorrelation plot can now be used to get an idea of a potential MA term.
-A statistically significant lag of 1 suggests adding 1 MA term.
+Our differenced series shows negative significant correlation at lag of 1 suggests adding 1 MA term.
 There is also a statistically significant 2nd, term, so adding another MA is another possibility.

 > If the ACF of the differenced series displays a sharp cutoff and/or the lag-1 autocorrelation is negative--i.e., if the series appears slightly "overdifferenced"--then consider adding an MA term to the model.
 The lag at which the ACF cuts off is the indicated number of MA terms.
 [Duke](https://people.duke.edu/~rnau/411arim3.htm#signatures)